incuna/django-pgcrypto-fields/README.md

 #### DigestField

-`DigestField` is a hashed based field.
-Value is hashed in the database when saved with the `digest` pgcrypto function using the `sha512` algorithm.
+`DigestField` is a hash based field.
+The value is hashed in the database when saved with the `digest` pgcrypto function using the `sha512` algorithm.

-Querying `DigestField` can only happen when knowing the hash.

 #### HMACField

-`HMACField` is a hashed based field.
+`HMACField` is a hash based field.
 Value is hashed in the database when saved with the `hmac` pgcrypto function using a key and the `sha512` algorithm.

-`key` is sets in `settings.PGCRYPTO_KEY`.
+`key` is set in `settings.PGCRYPTO_KEY`.

-Querying `HMACField` can only happen when knowing the hash.

 #### PGPPublicKeyField

 Public key encryption.
 It generates a token generated with a public key to encrypt the data and a private key to decrypt it.

-Public and private keys can be sets in settings with `PUBLIC_PGP_KEY` and `PRIVATE_PGP_KEY`.
+Public and private keys can be set in settings with `PUBLIC_PGP_KEY` and `PRIVATE_PGP_KEY`.

 ##### Generate GPG keys.